zabbix/zabbix/templates/db/clickhouse_http/README.md

 ## Overview

-For Zabbix version: 7.0 and higher
 The template to monitor ClickHouse by Zabbix that work without any external scripts.
 Most of the metrics are collected in one go, thanks to Zabbix bulk data collection.

+## Tested versions

-This template was tested on:
+This template has been tested on:

-- ClickHouse, version 19.14+, 20.3+
+- ClickHouse, version 20.3+, 21.3+, 22.12+

+## Requirements

+For Zabbix version: 7.0 and higher.

 ## Setup